Grape Seed Extract and Testosterone: Enhance Nitric Oxide

 Grape Seed Extract and Stomach Ulcers

-One 2011 study analyzed GSE, Vitamin E, and Vitamin C with relation to their effect on stomach ulcers.
+One 2011 study analyzed GSE, Vitamin E, and Vitamin C in relation to their effect on stomach ulcers.
 GSE was more effective than Vitamin E (but less effective than the almighty Vitamin C) in stopping stomach ulcer formation induced by Aspirin.

 This is good news for those of you who regularly take NSAIDs, as they are notorious for causing ulcers.
 Most people don’t know this, but Chris actually had 3 stomach ulcers from NSAID pain relievers in his late teens.
 GSE is a good preventative measure to take if you need to consume NSAIDs for whatever reason.